rmraya/XLIFFManager/LOCALIZATION.md

 - Use `/i189/filterConfig.json` when generating XLIFF to handle `'&'` signs used in menu names as regular characters instead of HTML entities.
 - Select *Paragraph Segmentation* to avoid splitting strings at inconvenient places.
 - Select *Export Approved Segments as TMX* when merging the translated XLIFF and then reuse those translations when processing the User Guide.

+## Localization of HTML files

+You can generate XLIFF from the HTML files available in `/html` folder using XLIFF Manager.

+It is suggested to translate HTML before the DITA manuals because you will need the translations of all labels and you would need to capture new screenshots from the translated UI.

 ## Localization of DITA manuals